mengelbart/scream-go/README.md

 ## LICENSES

-The files taken from the Ericsson Research's SCReAM-implementation each contain their own LICENSE header.
+The files taken from the Ericsson Research's SCReAM-implementation are licensed under the LICENSE in [LICENSE_SCREAM](LICENSE_SCREAM).
 Anything added to that implementation is LICENSED under a BSD 2-Clause License in the [LICENSE file](LICENSE).